The-Krishna-X-Basu/Crown-Returns-Again/Privacy Policy.md

 Revoke access by removing the bot from your server

-Contact us at [your Discord tag or email] for data-related requests.
+Contact us at Ofcdeath696969 for data-related requests.